 - Sudden change in participation

 - Sudden apathy towards normally enjoyable things

 - Sudden increase in sleep

 The important thing to keep in mind about seeking treatment, for any struggle a teen might be facing, is that the treatment should address the teen holistically, taking into consideration all aspects of life.
 If the teen is struggling with things at school and needs help, it’s not simply a matter of raising grades, getting a tutor, or keeping the highest A in the class, though those might be reasonable steps along the way.
-The goal should be to support the teen to become healthy enough that they feel confident in taking on whatever stresses they face, including the ups, downs, and in-betweens of their school work.
+The goal of treatment for teen academic issues should be to support the teen to become healthy enough that they feel confident in taking on whatever stresses they face, including the ups, downs, and in-betweens of their school work.